willowtreeapps/PinkyPromise/README.md

 4. If successful, runs simultaneous requests for each child object, producing an array.
 5. Produces either a list of up to three child objects, or an error from any step of the process.

-Even though this operation has many steps that depend on prior operations' success, we don't have to coordinate them by writing multiple completion blocks with loose contracts.
-Instead, we just handle the final result with a tight contract:
+Even though this operation has many steps that depend on prior operations' success, we don't have to coordinate them by writing multiple completion blocks.
+Instead, we just handle the final result, using the tight contract afforded by Result:

     getFirstThreeChildrenOfObjectWithIDPromise.call { [weak self] result in
         do {